phufbv/journal-stats/README.md

 # journal-stats
-For comparative analysis of academic journal publication data
+For comparative analysis of academic journal publication data.

 Currently in development.